 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In general, treatment with losartan potassium-hydrochlorothiazide was well tolerated.
-For the most part, adverse experiences have been mild and transient in nature and have not required discontinuation of therapy.
-In controlled clinical trials, discontinuation of therapy due to clinical adverse experiences was required in only 2.8% and 2.3% of patients treated with the combination and placebo, respectively.
+Losartan potassium-hydrochlorothiazide has been evaluated for safety in 858 patients treated for essential hypertension and 3889 patients treated for hypertension and left ventricular hypertrophy.
+Most adverse reactions have been mild and transient in nature and have not required discontinuation of therapy.
+In controlled clinical trials, discontinuation of therapy due to clinical adverse events was required in only 2.8% and 2.3% of patients treated with the combination and placebo, respectively.

-|† Demographics = (89% Caucasian, 64%
+|* Demographics = (89%

 † Demographics = (90% Caucasian, 51% female)

 These studies demonstrate that the incidence of cough associated with losartan therapy, in a population that all had cough associated with ACE-inhibitor therapy, is similar to that associated with hydrochlorothiazide or placebo therapy.

-Cases of cough, including positive re-challenges, have been reported with the use of losartan in post-marketing experience.
+Cases of cough, including positive re-challenges, have been reported with the use of losartan in postmarketing experience.